RashadTanjim/RashadTanjim/README.md

 Howdy, This is Rashad Tanjim.
 I am a Full-Stack developer having 2 years of experience in this field of developing & designing apps and websites.
 I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
 My major studying field is on Machine Learning & Data Science and the minor is on Computer Networks & Software Engineering.

 Learning things like developing, designing, creating projects is a habit to me.
-Every projects of my work, I'm try to learn new as well as updated Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.
+Every projects of my work, I'm trying to learn new Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.

 Currently, I'm working as a a Jr. Android Developer at Programming Hero whare I'm contributing to our Android App.
 Moreover, I'm researching on ML related projects and I have already published 2 Conference papers and 1 Journal paper.
 Thank you.